cvstebut/TouchDecoder/README.md

 -> Will implement some measurement code to get a feel for decent timings
 - measure tap - tap times :-)

+Premilimary testing with my wife and myself:

+- tc.minReleaseTime = 30 </br>
+All press times lower than minReleaseTime will be assumed to be caused by electronic noise an be dropped. </br>
+In testing me and my wife were not able to produce faster press times than 38ms.
+So it seems safe to drop everything below 30ms.

+- tc.shortPressTime = 300 </br>
+Every tap between tc.minReleaseTime and tc.shortPressTime will be consired a "short" tap.

+    In my home, 300ms seems a reasonable assumption.

+- tc.longPressTime = 300 </br>
+A tap longer than tc.longPressTime will be considered a "long" press.

+    Everything longer than "short" is considered a "long" press.

+- tc.maxIdleShortTime = 500</br>
+After detection of a "short" press, this is the maximum time while waiting for an eventual second press in the series.

+- tc.maxIdleLongTime = 1000</br>
+After detection of a "long" press, this is the maximum time while waiting for an eventual second press in the series.

+    Results of testing: The pause between series containing a "short" event was noticibly shorter than the wait time between long-long.